laravel/docs/helpers.md

 }
 ```

-If you would like to disable deferred functions for all tests, you may call the `withoutDefer` method from the `setUp` method on your base `TestCase` class:
+If you would like to disable deferred functions for all tests within a test case, you may call the `withoutDefer` method from the `setUp` method on your base `TestCase` class:

 ```php
 <?php